 A recent study shows that global tourism is responsible for 8% of greenhouse gas emissions (4.5 Giga Tonnes of CO2 emitted in 2013 are directly attributable to tourism).
 A figure that would not be ready to decline, since tourism is growing by + 4% per year… According to these scientists, transport, shopping and food are the main factors contributing to this pollution.
 Fortunately, today there are plenty of simple solutions, easy alternatives to reduce our environmental impact while traveling – so we can still enjoy traveling without getting annoyed by doing more efforts or feeling guilty!

 In this article, we will show you some alternative solutions that we know and apply daily.
-This list is not at all exhaustive: maybe you know other alternatives that we have not tried yet… If so, do not hesitate to share them in comment section!
+This list is not at all exhaustive: maybe you know other alternatives that we have not tried yet… If so, do not hesitate to share them in the comment section!

 It’s a fact, our transports are the main source of pollution when traveling.
 Moreover, in our article “Why we will not take flight anymore: numbers, overviews and solutions”, we show that a person will emit about 2 tons of CO2 for a round-trip Paris-New York by plane – the equivalent of several months of emission while living on the ground!… To continue traveling while limiting our impact, there is no miracle: we must reconsider our modes of travel!